21 Must-Visit U.K. Locations for Movie and TV Fans

 Lyme Park in Cheshire, the backdrop for Mr. Darcy's Pemberley in the BBC adaptation of the Jane Austen novel, can accommodate literature and film fans.
 Once a great sporting estate, the National Trust site still maintains a herd of red deer on the grounds.

-The movie may not have aged exceptionally well (USA Today ranks it 86th out of the 95 Best Picture winners), but it gets several extra-credit points for featuring Holkham Beach in its final scene.
+The movie may not have aged exceptionally well (USA Today ranks it 88th out of the 97 Best Picture winners), but it earns extra credit for featuring Holkham Beach in its final scene.
 In contrast to the film, the beach certainly rates highly.

 Did you know that more people buy Cancel for Any Reason coverage for trips to the U.K. than anywhere else?
 Learn more